-The Guidance Office offers access to career interest inventories, computers for on-line information to colleges, financial aid information, college catalogues, as well as scholarship information.
+The Counseling Office offers access to career interest inventories, computers for online information to colleges, financial aid information, college catalogues, as well as scholarship information.

-Students can make an appointment to see a counselor during their study hall time, lunch, or after school.
+Students can make an appointment to see the school counselor during their study hall time, lunch, or after school.
 Any student experiencing a more immediate crisis will be seen right away.

-Parents with questions or concerns or who would like to set up parent conferences can call the Guidance Office at (315) 626-3439 x3821.
+Parents with questions or concerns or who would like to set up parent conferences can call the Counseling Office at (315) 626-3439 x3821.

 The goals of the counseling department include advocating for all students, assisting them to develop decision-making skills, and encouraging combined efforts among community, family, and school to help students achieve maximum academic excellence.
-Please contact Mrs. Jennifer Sabatino or Mrs. Cheryl Sawyer for advisement
+Please contact Mrs. Cheryl Sawyer for advisement.